jyotiNayyar/Customer_Behavior_Segmentation_of_Telecom_Customers/README.md

 SQL_script.sql : The sql script is used to retrieve raw data from GCP.
 The retrieved data is then accessed in python for further analysis.

-Python_code.ipynb : Python code present in this file is used for exploratory data analysis, customer segmentation, profiling and writing the results back to GCP Big query.
+Python_code.ipynb : Python code present in this file is used for exploratory data analysis, customer segmentation and writing the results back to GCP Big query.